Maine Eel Aquaculture Opportunity

 The Atlantic States Marine Fisheries Commission (ASMFC), under Addendum IV to the Interstate Fisheries Management Plan for American Eel, allows states to submit an aquaculture plan to request up to 200 pounds of glass eels annually from within their waters for domestic aquaculture facilities if certain criteria are met.
 The Maine Department of Marine Resources (DMR) would like to support a Maine based aquaculture business or businesses that may be interested in utilizing this quota.
 DMR is seeking qualified applicants to work with the State to both acquire and utilize this quota should it be approved by ASMFC.
 The following describes the process for which a qualified business or businesses may be selected for this opportunity and the expectations for selected applicant(s) and the Department in advancing a plan.

-Proposals must be received no later than 4:00 p.m. local time, on May 8th.
+Proposals must be received no later than 4:00 p.m. local time, on May 10th.
 Proposals received after 4pm on this date will be rejected.
-Proposals should be delivered to Amy Sinclair, Maine Department of Marine Resources by hand (Marquardt Building, 32 Blossom Lane, Augusta) or mail (21 State House Station, Augusta ME 04333-0021) OR sent electronically to Amy.Sinclair@maine.gov.
+Proposals should be mailed to Melissa Macaluso, Maine Department of Marine Resources (21 State House Station, Augusta ME 04333-0021) OR sent electronically to Melissa.Macaluso@maine.gov

 Proposal Descriptions: Proposals should include the following information